Symphony, D 708A (Schubert): Newbould's completion

 Due to the smaller amount of available material in this sketch than in the seventh, eighth, and tenth symphonies (which Newbould had previously completed), Newbould's completion is highly conjectural, especially in the development sections which were entirely absent from the sketch.
 Almost half of the final work was reconstructed by Newbould.
 It has been subsequently performed, recorded, published, and broadcast on BBC Radio 3.
 Its world premiere was given by the BBC Philharmonic, conducted by Juanjo Mena, on 29 March 2012.
 Newbould states that he thought about the sketch deeply in his completion attempt, eventually memorizing it and pretending to himself to have composed it in order to be able to find natural ways to develop the material.

-The entire development section of the first movement is absent from the sketch and had to be reconstructed by Newbould.
+The entire development section of the first movement is absent from the sketch and had to be composed by Newbould.
 This was challenging due to the exhaustive treatment of the thematic material by Schubert in the exposition alone.
 The recapitulations largely follow the exposition, with the necessary transpositions made.

 Newbould adds to the second movement a modulatory passage leading into various keys before reentering the tonic key, only to move into C major for another statement of the first theme.
 After this statement, the second theme is restated in the tonic key, followed by another transition.
 A coda, based on the first theme, finishes the work in the tonic key.
 Despite the inconvenience of the allocation of the high melody to the clarinet in this movement and the scherzo, Newbould eventually decided to respect Schubert's marking in his completion, although this was not an easy decision.

 In the third movement, being largely complete in Schubert's sketch, only a few bars needed to be added to complete the structure.
 The fourth movement was completed according to sonata-rondo form.
 Newbould's completion does not use trombones.